NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 .. admonition:: Question
    :class: warning

-   In running dorado basecaller, how would you specify that you want the output file format to be in FASTQ?
+   In running ``dorado basecaller``, how would you specify that you want the output file format to be in FASTQ?